Free Missouri Public Records (Search Information Databases)

 An assorted number of entities would require background checks to be completed on them, namely: renters, EMS personnel, and caregivers (particularly those working with children, seniors, and the disabled).

-Missouri Court Records Look up Guide
+Missouri Court Records Lookup Guidance

 Missouri court records are public records; they are accessible by any requester attempting to obtain data on court proceedings.
 This is due to the state’s Sunshine Act which permits access to public records.